IHE/ITI.MHD/README.md

 1. Add examples from US-Core, or elsewhere?
 1. make sure there is a page for security, privacy, provenance, safety, error handling, dependency,
 1. bring in the test scripts from Bill's test infrastructure
-1. get the DependsOn on FormatCode IG working
+1. get the DependsOn on FormatCode IG working (suspect the formatcode IG is not fully registered, asked Grahame for help)
 1. The profiling of a Bundle seems to not be the same as for Resources.
 Thus I have added a more simple bundle "degenerate".
 This is not enforcing the full MHD Provide transaction requirements.
 1. Convert Folder and SubmissionSet narrative to the use of List.
 Narrative today is mostly right out of existing MHD and thus uses DocumentManifest.
 1. Finish the audit events for Find Lists, Find Documents, and Retrieve Document